petethepig/otel-profiling-benchmark/README.md

 You can contribute by creating issues or pull requests.
 Best ways to contribute are:

-* You can add profiles to `/profiles/src` directory.
-Please make sure that the profiles are not too big (less than 10MB) and are not too sensitive (no personal data).
+* You can add profiles to the data set.
+In order to do that first add your profiles to `/profiles/src` directory.
+You can then run `make convert` to perform anonymization of symbol names and conversion into intermediary format.

 * You can modify the reference implementation (`/reference`) and make improvements.